scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 constrained optimization and physical models with many degrees of freedom to span a large portion of the allowable function space while strictly enforcing constraints.
-The analysis determines the function which maximizes the a posteriori probability (the MAP estimate) using simulations to match :math:`K` data-sets.
+The analysis determines the function that maximizes the a posteriori probability (the MAP estimate) using simulations to match :math:`K` data-sets.
 We characterize how each experiment constrains our uncertainty about the function in terms of its *Fisher information*.